lassekongo83/adw-colors/HOWTO.md

 ```
 3. Save the file.
 This does not change seamlessly, so you'll have to close and re-open any apps.

-If you want to use the same colors in libadwaita/GTK4 simply copy or create a symbolic link from `~/.config/gtk-3.0/gtk.css` to `~/.config/gtk-4.0/gtk.css` or vice versa.
+If you want to use the same colors in libadwaita/GTK4 simply copy or create a symbolic link from `~/.config/gtk-3.0/gtk.css` to `~/.config/gtk-4.0/gtk.css` or vice versa. `ln -s ~/.config/gtk-4.0/gtk.css ~/.config/gtk-3.0/gtk.css`

 Flatpak apps may need a permission setting:
 ```bash